ammfat/Blanket-Web/README.md

     ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
     ```

-4. Install all requirements by running `pip install -r requirements.txt`.
+4. Create virtual environment.

 5. Activate the virtual environment.
 It depends on your OS and shell emulator, please refer to [this page](https://flask.palletsprojects.com/en/2.0.x/cli/) for better information.

+6. Install all requirements by running `pip install -r requirements.txt`.

-6. Run the application by using this following commands:
+7. Run the application by using this following commands:

     ```
     set FLASK_APP run.py
     flask run
     ```

-7. It should be make a connection in `127.0.0.1:5000`.
+8. It should be make a connection in `127.0.0.1:5000`.
 Open the URL on your browser.

-8. Click the "Reset to Default" Navbar to setup the application sounds data.
+9. Click the "Reset to Default" Navbar to setup the application sounds data.

 ---